 Shutdown affects normal life in Kashmir

-Reports of shutdown were also received from other district headquarters of the Valley too.
+Similar reports were received from other district headquarters of the Valley.